 Beaches, wine, good food and the occasional museum.
 These are holiday classics that never fail to satisfy the average holiday goer.
 They do however lack a certain originality.
 What else can one do in France in August?
-You may roll your eyes at this seemingly ridiculous question, but in a month where everything shuts down and Paris is left to the tumbleweeds you may find yourself at a loss.
+You may roll your eyes at this seemingly ridiculous question, but in a month when everything shuts down and Paris is left to the tumbleweed, you may find yourself at a loss.
 We’ve put together a list of five events happening in France during this summer that are sure to tickle your fancy and get you up off that beach bed and into a musical or visual adventure.

-If you like classical music then this is the festival for you.
+If you like classical music, then this is the festival for you.
 The festival will take place 18 August-3 September in La Côte Saint André, situated between Lyon and Grenoble.
 This year the festival has a strong British focus, featuring work by Purcell, Handel, Elgar and Maxwell-Davies, renowned conductors Sir John Eliot Gardiner and Douglas Boyd and the National Youth Orchestra of Great Britain.
 If the idea of listening to classical music over a glass of wine in the heart of the French countryside brings you holiday fever; we definitely recommend you give this one a try!
 I want to find out more.

 David Hockney Exhibition Pompidou

 Should you pass by Paris on your way to somewhere along the coast, then make sure you stop by the Centre Pompidou.
 A collection of David Hockney’s work is being exhibited at this world-renowned museum until the end of September.
 The exhibition celebrates Hockney’s 80th birthday, retracing his entire career through more than 160 works (paintings, photographs, engravings, video installations, drawings and printed works), including his most iconic paintings as well as some of his more recent creations. (now closed)

 Jeu de Paume